The Great Movie Ride: Licensing rights

+Disney arranged separate licensing deals with various studios to represent the different characters and settings featured in the attraction.
 Most of the non-Disney films represented in The Great Movie Ride were produced by and/or owned by Metro-Goldwyn-Mayer when the ride's operation began.
 In 1985, Disney and MGM entered into a licensing contract that gave Disney worldwide rights to use the MGM name and logo for what would become Disney-MGM Studios (now known as Disney's Hollywood Studios), while separate contracts were used for The Wizard of Oz, Casablanca, Singin' in the Rain, The Good, the Bad and the Ugly, The Public Enemy, Tarzan and His Mate and Footlight Parade to give these films representation in The Great Movie Ride.
 Disney's license for the aforementioned films continued with Turner Entertainment until the attraction's closure.

-The Great Movie Ride also included Alien, owned by 20th Century Fox, as Disney originally acquired the licensing rights to the film for a different ride, which was ultimately cancelled.
+The Great Movie Ride also included Alien, owned by 20th Century Fox, as Disney originally acquired the licensing rights to the film for a different attraction, which was ultimately cancelled.
 Disney, however, retained the rights to use Alien and decided to incorporate it into the Great Movie Ride.
-In addition to Fox, scenes from almost all of the major film studios were presented in the film montage with one notable exception; there was no reference to any motion picture released by Universal Pictures, whose parent company operates the rival Universal Orlando Resort, although Shakespeare In Love, which was made by Miramax & Universal, was featured in the montage.
+In addition to Fox, scenes from almost all of the major film studios were presented in the film montage with one notable exception; there was no reference to any motion picture released by Universal Pictures, whose parent company operates the rival Universal Orlando Resort, although Shakespeare In Love, which was produced by Miramax and distributed by Universal internationally, was featured in the montage.